W class Melbourne tram: Removal from service

-In mid-2000 all operating W-class trams were removed from service following a series of incidents involving brake problems.
+In mid-2000 all operating W class trams were removed from service following a series of incidents involving brake problems.
 Some returned to service in May 2001 on the City Circle route, with 25 operating in September 2003.
-The return of another 30 W-classes was announced in September 2003, but on more limited routes than before their withdrawal from service.
+The return of another 30 W classes was announced in September 2003, but on more limited routes than before their withdrawal from service.
 All 53 had been returned to service by late 2003.
 The reintroduction followed the installation of new braking systems, speedometers, and the imposition of a 40 km/h speed limit.
 The trolley poles were subsequently replaced with pantographs.

-The condition of the W-class fleet was criticised by the Australian Rail Tram & Bus Industry Union in September 2008, with a demand for the State Government to repair or withdraw them.
+The condition of the W class fleet was criticised by the Australian Rail Tram & Bus Industry Union in September 2008, with a demand for the State Government to repair or withdraw them.
 A Yarra Trams spokesman said that the fleet met maintenance standards, but required more cosmetic work than other trams due to their wooden structure and age.

-In January 2010, it was announced by transport minister Martin Pakula that the 26 W-class trams operating the inner city revenue services would be phased out by 2012, claiming that they were no longer suitable for revenue service and would be replaced by more modern trams.
-This prompted a new campaign from the National Trust of Australia to retain the W-class trams in service.
-It was also proposed that unused W-class trams could be better utilised by refurbishing and leasing them as "roving ambassadors" to other cities, with the claim that this could generate revenue for investment into the public transport system.
+In January 2010, it was announced by transport minister Martin Pakula that the 26 W class trams operating the inner city revenue services would be phased out by 2012, claiming that they were no longer suitable for revenue service and would be replaced by more modern trams.
+This prompted a new campaign from the National Trust of Australia to retain the W class trams in service.
+It was also proposed that unused W class trams could be better utilised by refurbishing and leasing them as "roving ambassadors" to other cities, with the claim that this could generate revenue for investment into the public transport system.

 Heritage operations

-Following a change in government, in May 2011 $8 million over four years was allocated for the restoration of eight W-class trams, with options for new routes to be considered.
-The restoration is occurring at Preston Workshops (where many W-class trams were originally built), with the resultant tram being dubbed W8s, they are receiving full rebuilds and many upgrades, including modernised braking and suspension.
+Following a change in government, in May 2011 $8 million over four years was allocated for the restoration of eight W class trams, with options for new routes to be considered.
+The restoration is occurring at Preston Workshops (where many W class trams were originally built), with the resultant tram being dubbed W8s, they are receiving full rebuilds and many upgrades, including modernised braking and suspension.
 The first, W8 946 entered service in March 2013, while the second, W8 959 returned from 18 months of work performed at Bendigo Tramways in June 2013.
 These have since been joined by W8 957 and W8 1010.
 As at February 2017, 981 and 983 were under overhaul in Bendigo.

-As at March 2017, 12 W-class trams are in service on the Melbourne tram network, All run on the zero-fare City Circle tourist route at any time during operating hours.
+As at March 2017, 12 W class trams were in service on the Melbourne tram network, All run on the zero-fare City Circle tourist route at any time during operating hours.
 The last examples on routes 30, 78 and 79 were withdrawn in late 2013.

 Three W6 class trams were converted for use on the Colonial Tramcar Restaurant service which operated three meal services daily.
 As of October 2018, Yarra Trams has declared the restaurant trams to be too unsafe for use on the network.